 The AMPS Engine binary is named ampServer and is found in \$AMPSDIR/bin.
 Start the AMPS engine with a single command line argument that includes a valid path to an AMPS configuration file.
-For example, you can start AMPS with the demo configuration as follows:
+You use the configuration file to enable and configure the AMPS features that your application will use.
+This guide discusses the most commonly-used configuration options for each feature, and the full set of options is described in the AMPS Configuration Guide.